Comparison of near-UV continuous light sources

 None of the tested UV sources provide high levels of UV that allow short exposure times.
 HIDs are useful for framing and focusing in live view with UV-pass filters mounted on the lens, but a studio strobe with uncoated tube is a far better UV source for the actual exposure (albeit, naturally strobes are not a continuous source).

 Conclusions: High-K HID lamps are convenient continuous sources of near-UV, and superior to UV LEDs in several respects.
 However, their principal usefulness is for framing and focusing in live view, not as UV sources during the actual exposure.
-Fluorescent tubes of various types are significantly less useful.
+Fluorescent tubes of various types emit lower amounts of near-UV, but some types produce shorter wavelengths than HIDs.

 page hits during the last year